macktastick/theta-hackathon-entry-2024/Writerside/topics/Inspiration.md

 This year, we are submitting a major new release that includes:

 * Cross-community, cross-chain gameplay
-* Organized Leagues
+* Organized leagues
 * On-Chain, in-game cosmetics
-* Automated TFUEL and TNT20 play-to-earn rewards
+* Automated TFUEL and TNT20 reward capability

 With this update, we believe WWZ can become to Web3 communities what pickleball or softball leagues are to off-chain communities.